mstanislav/mrxcavator/README.md

     * The --report_all feature now supports also exporting each to a file
     * Using --export now writes to a filename of extension_id.txt if one isn't given
     * A VirusTotal API Key can now be configured and tested for functionality
-    * The --extensions command now shows results in a well-formatted table
+    * The --extensions command now shows results in a well-formatted table using `termtables`
     * The "help" output now uses argparse "groups" to increase readability
-    * A new --graph (-g) command will chart out an extension's risk score over time
+    * A new --graph (-g) command will chart out an extension's risk score over time using `asciichartpy`
     * Changed the overall extension report summary format
     * Added CSP attribute scoring to the report summary
     * Added RetireJS per-rating scores to the report summary
-    * The project now is configured to work with Poetry and published to PyPI
+    * The project now is configured to work with `Poetry` and published to PyPI
     * Bug Fix: Gracefully handle a user cancelling PyInquirer's prompt
 5. Release 5 - 07/19/2020